 Bone marrow transplants can be used to treat severe cases.
 This procedure replaces your stem cells with those from a donor.
 The treatment works best in people under 40 years who have sibling donors.

 Severe and acute idiopathic aplastic anemia can be fatal.
 Proper treatment is key.
 Younger people have the best survival rates, as they generally respond well to treatment.

 - bone marrow transplant failure

 There is no known way to prevent idiopathic aplastic anemia.
-Unlike other forms of anemia, it cannot be prevented using iron supplements.
+Unlike other forms of anemia, it can’t be prevented by using iron supplements.

-Pay attention to your body.
-Talk to your doctor if you develop anemia symptoms.
+Pay attention to your body and talk to your doctor if you develop anemia symptoms.
 Prompt treatment can help keep you feeling well.